wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 Similarly, to avoid publicizing the partial commit too early, the committing transaction must only increment the global timestamp counter after all writes are finished.

+Other techniques that are not explored by this article also help us build efficient transactional systems.
+For example, timestamps need not be obtained from a shared counter.
+Instead, they are computed from the read set and the write set of transactions.
+The dynamically self-adjusting timestamps can reduce some unnecessary aborts of classical OCC, where the direction of the dependency differ from the order of incrementing the shared counter.
+Furthermore, incremental validation with fine grained write locking is not covered.
+This scheme is used by some state-of-the-art software transactional systems to reduce validation overhead.